metricly/metricly-docs/content/integrations/sso/sso-azure.md

   - **Relay State**: `Your Tenant Name` (optional)

   {{% notice tip %}}
-  Add your tenant name to the **Relay State** field if you do not want to enter it when logging into Metricly from Azure.
+  Add your tenant name to the **Relay State** field if you do not want to enter it when logging into CloudWisdom from Azure.
 Your tenant name is the company name you used when you signed up for a Metricly account.
 Contact support if you do not know your tenant name.
   {{% /notice %}}

 ### Define User Attributes & Claims